adejumoridwan/adventureWorks/README.md

 ## Overview

-This package contains information about an online transaction processing (OLTP) for a fictitious, multinational manufacturing company called Adventure Works Cycles
-336,776 flights in total.
-To help understand what causes delays, it also includes a number of other useful datasets.
+This package contains information about an online transaction processing (OLTP) for a fictitious, multinational manufacturing company called Adventure Works Cycles. it also includes a number of other useful datasets.

 This package provides the following data tables.